Proxy advisor PIRC recommends vote against Chevron CEO - Up News Info

 PIRC is the first of the major proxy advisory firms to comment ahead of the company’s May 26 shareholder meeting.

 The company is recommending that its investors vote against the shareholder proposals, including the one for an independent board chair.
-(Reporting by Jennifer Hiller Editing by Chris Reese and Cynthia Osterman)
+(Reporting by Jennifer Hiller; Editing by Chris Reese, Cynthia Osterman and Sherry Jacob-Phillips)